 To me, maths means much more than adding and subtracting.
 It makes our life orderly.
 Studying mathematics will not only develop more engineers and scientists, but also produce people who can learn and think creatively and critically, no matter what their chosen career.
 Maths is at the forefront of our world and to not know maths is like walking through an art museum with your eyes closed.
 Learning and appreciating maths can help you appreciate things that you would not otherwise notice about the world.
 In reality, maths is everywhere!

-examples of children's work from ks1 and ks2
+examples of work

 We run Maths clubs during the year for lots of different age groups.
 We have a Times Tables Rockstars lunchtime club running 4 times a week during lunchtimes where the children can improve their times tables skills.
 We also have maths games club and outdoor maths clubs run at different points of the year.